Curtis Granderson: 2007 season

 During the 2007 season, Granderson hit 23 triples, which led all of baseball.
-The Tigers and AL single-season record is 36 triples, achieved by Sam Crawford, the all-time triples king, in 1914.
+The Tigers and AL single-season record is 26 triples, achieved by Sam Crawford, the all-time triples king, in 1914.
 Granderson was the first player since 1949 with at least 23 in a season.
 Granderson hit only ten triples at home despite the fact Comerica Park allowed far more triples than most MLB ballparks.
 Granderson's 23 triples matched or exceeded six entire teams' triples in 2007: the Chicago White Sox, Cincinnati Reds, Los Angeles Angels of Anaheim, Oakland Athletics, Seattle Mariners and St. Louis Cardinals.

 2008–2009

 In February 2008, Granderson signed a five-year, $30.25 million contract extension with the Tigers that included a club option for 2013.
 Granderson continued hitting well in 2008, finishing with a .280 batting average, 13 triples and 22 home runs.
 He continued to improve his plate discipline, striking out only 111 times (versus 141 in 2007 and 174 in 2006) and drawing a career-high 71 walks.
 During August, he hit six triples, including two in consecutive innings during a game against the Texas Rangers.

 With the Tigers failing to make the playoffs in 2007 and 2008, TBS employed Granderson as a commentator alongside Cal Ripken Jr., Dennis Eckersley and Frank Thomas for its coverage of the 2007 and 2008 postseasons.

 Granderson was selected to the 2009 MLB All-Star Game, his first All-Star appearance.
-In the game, he hit a triple in the top of the 8th inning and scored the winning run.
+In the game, he hit a triple in the top of the eighth inning and scored the winning run.

 New York Yankees

-2010
+2010 and 2011 seasons

 After the 2009 season, the Tigers began shopping Granderson to other teams in an effort to reduce their payroll.
 The Yankees acquired Granderson in a three-team trade on December 9.
 In the deal, the Yankees received Granderson while sending Phil Coke and centerfielder Austin Jackson to Detroit.
 Also, the Arizona Diamondbacks received Yankees pitcher Ian Kennedy and Tigers pitcher Edwin Jackson in return for young pitchers Max Scherzer and Daniel Schlereth, who joined the Tigers.

 Granderson hit a home run in his first Yankee at bat on April 4, 2010, becoming the 12th player to do so.
 Although he missed some games due to a strained groin, Granderson finished the season with 136 games played, a .247 batting average, and 24 home runs.
 Granderson, who struggled against left-handed pitching throughout his career, also put up subpar numbers against right-handed pitchers, causing Granderson to revamp his swing with the help of hitting coach Kevin Long in August 2010.